quicwg/base-drafts/draft-ietf-quic-http.md

   See {{frame-goaway}}.

 WINDOW_UPDATE (0x8):
-: WINDOW_UPDATE frames do not exist, since QUIC provides flow control.
+: WINDOW_UPDATE frames do not exist in HTTP/3, since QUIC provides flow control.

 CONTINUATION (0x9):
-: CONTINUATION frames do not exist; instead, larger HEADERS/PUSH_PROMISE frames than HTTP/2 are permitted.
+: CONTINUATION frames do not exist in HTTP/3; instead, larger HEADERS/PUSH_PROMISE frames than HTTP/2 are permitted.

 Frame types defined by extensions to HTTP/2 need to be separately registered for HTTP/3 if still applicable.
 The IDs of frames defined in {{?HTTP2}} have been